-In the years since Rocky IV, there has been a sizeable shift in the political relationship between the two once rival nations, not least due to recent shock eappointment of President Elect Donald Trump.
+In the years since Rocky IV, there has been a sizeable shift in the political relationship between the two once rival nations, not least due to recent shock appointment of President-Elect Donald Trump.

-Kovalev is on record stating that given a choice, he would have Russian president Vladimir Putin accompany him on his ring walk when facing Ward.
-Whilst Ward's political stance is not so well known, his country now faces a very different relationship where Russia is concerned.
+Kovalev is on record stating that given a choice, he would have Russian President Vladimir Putin accompany him on his ring walk when facing Ward.
+While Ward's political stance is not so well known, his country now faces a very different relationship where Russia is concerned.

-While comparisons can be made between Kovalev and the fictional Drago, Ward also shares his own coincidental connection with Stallone’s Rocky franchise.
+While comparisons exist between Kovalev and the fictional Drago, Ward also shares a simultaneous connection with Stallone’s Rocky franchise.

 Decades after the series’ glory days, Stallone revived the Rocky franchise with the most recent film, Creed, which was released precisely one year before Saturday’s fight on 19th November 2015.